$1,319,371Average Value$478Average Price per Sq Ft14Homes For Sale

 Envisioned for a premier waterfront setting along the Tred Avon River, this exceptional TO-BE-BUILT coastal residence by award-winning firm - Pacquin Design Build, presents a rare opportunity to create a refined Eastern Shore retreat on a remarkable 4.18-acre homesite within the exclusive Morgan’s Point community of Oxford.
 Thoughtfully designed in classic shingle-style architecture, the proposed

-Premium 2-acre residential lot in the very desirable Sailors Retreat neighborhood with beautiful setting.
-This parcel offers a high elevation (Zone X) and a 4-bedroom approved perc.
-Build your dream home on this last remaining lot in this beautiful neighborhood.
-See conceptual house plans and site plan in documents.
+Exceptional 2.18 acre residential lot.
+Ready to go with approved 4 Bedroom perc.
+Locate in the very desirable Sailors Retreat neighborhood with a beautiful setting and high-end homes.
+This parcel offers a high elevation (Zone X).
+Build your dream home on this last remaining parcel in this coveted neighborhood.
+See conceptual house plans and site plan in the photos.
 House plans are available.

 Welcome to your private Eastern Shore retreat!
 This amazing 4-bedroom, 4.5-bath Cape Cod is perfectly situated on a secluded peninsula, offering unparalleled tranquility and breathtaking waterfront views of Boone Creek located in beautiful Oxford, Maryland.
 The home offers an incredible blend of traditional elegance and modern luxury.
 An open and airy floor plan is bathed in natural light, with